NengtaiChiu/brMEGA/README.md

 the data is in the link inside the folder "database"(you need to download it from the provided link in dropbox). the labels are included in the folder "data_label".
 # stage 1
-  training the SVM model for detecting cardiogenic artifacts in EEG signal: please use "step_1_algo_training.m" predicting Epochs with/without cardiogenic artifacts in EEG signal: please use "step_1_algo_prediction.m"
+  "step_1_algo_training.m": training the SVM model for detecting cardiogenic artifacts in EEG signal.
+  "step_1_algo_prediction.m": predicting Epochs with/without cardiogenic artifacts in EEG signal.

 # stage 2: removing the cardiogenic artifact
  # EAS method